The Memo That Helped Kill a Half Million People in Syria

 Insurgency Mix

-By August 2012, a secret Defense Intelligence Agency report found that Salafists, the Muslim Brotherhood, and Al Qaeda were already “the major forces driving the insurgency” and that the U.S. and Gulf states backed them regardless.
-The report warned that the U.S. and some of its allies were supporting the establishment of a “Salafist principality” in eastern Syria that could turn into an “Islamic State”–two years before the Islamic State was declared in 2014.
+By August 2012, a secret Defense Intelligence Agency report found that Salafists, the Muslim Brotherhood, and Al Qaeda were already “the major forces driving of the insurgency” and that the U.S. and Gulf states backed them regardless.
+The report warned that the U.S. and some of its allies were supporting the establishment of a “Salafist principality” in eastern Syria to pressure Assad that could turn into an “Islamic State”–two years before the Islamic State was declared in 2014.
 Clinton was among senior Obama administration officials who had to have seen the report as it was sent to the State Department among several other agencies.

-In 2016, then Secretary of State John Kerry confirmed this policy in a leaked audio conversation that the U.S., rather than seriously fight the Islamic State in Syria, was ready to use the growing strength of the jihadists to pressure Assad to resign, just as outlined in the DIA document.
+In 2016, then Secretary of State John Kerry confirmed this policy in a leaked audio conversation, saying that the U.S., rather than seriously fighting the Islamic State in Syria, was ready to use the growing strength of the jihadists to pressure Assad to resign, just as outlined in the DIA document.

 “We know that this was growing, we were watching, we saw that Daesh [an Arabic name for Islamic State] was growing in strength, and we thought Assad was threatened,” Kerry said.
 “We thought however we could probably manage that Assad might then negotiate, but instead of negotiating he got Putin to support him.”